The Best Dive Watches For Luxury Watch Enthusiasts

 Best Place To Buy A Luxury Watch Best Place To Sell A Luxury Watch

-This has since expanded, resulting in many releases like the Mission to Moonshine Gold Strawberry Moon with a strawberry covered Moonshine Gold hand and even a Mission to Moonshine Gold Neptune Blue, a blue piece with a Moonshine gold chronograph seconds hand.
+Want to read some of the most talked about Moonswatch releases?
+Read Mission to Moonshine Gold Strawberry Moon with a strawberry covered Moonshine Gold hand and the Mission to Moonshine Gold Neptune Blue with a Moonshine gold chronograph seconds hand.

-In the latest link up between Blancpain and Swatch, the brand spanking new dive watches were released with the usual sea (pardon the pun) of ambiguity in the form of yellow Peli cases that were sent to each Swatch store and cryptic advertisements in major newspapers like the New York Times.
+In the latest link up between Blancpain and Swatch, these dive watches were released with the usual sea (pardon the pun) of ambiguity in the form of yellow Peli cases that were sent to each Swatch store and cryptic advertisements published in major newspapers like the New York Times.

-From the fiery red of the Arctic Ocean Bioceramic Scuba Fifty Fathoms to the deep blue sheen of The Atlantic Ocean edition, we really are spoiled for choice when it comes to deciding which dive piece to go with!
+From the fiery red of the Arctic Ocean Bioceramic Scuba Fifty Fathoms to the deep blue sheen of The Atlantic Ocean edition, we really are spoilt for choice when it comes to deciding which dive watch to go with!

 The SISTEM51 movement is Swatch’s own movement.
 Launched in 2013, this is the first ever mechanical movement that is entirely automated.
 Given an astonishing 90 hour power reserve and a fantastic anti-magnetic ability due to its Nivachron hairspring, this was made jointly with horological titans, Audemars Piguet.